2021 Pittsburgh mayoral election

 The 2021 Pittsburgh mayoral election took place on November 2, 2021.
 The primary election was held on May 18, 2021.
 The Democratic nominee, State Representative Ed Gainey, defeated the Republican nominee, retired police officer Tony Moreno.

 Incumbent Democratic Mayor Bill Peduto ran for re-election to a third term in office, but lost renomination to state representative Ed Gainey.
 Four Democrats and no Republicans filed to appear on their respective primary ballots.
 Tony Moreno, though having unsuccessfully sought the Democratic nomination, was the Republican nominee after having earned sufficient votes in the Republican primary as a write-in candidate to win the nomination.
 Two independent candidates had originally indicated an intention to file to appear on the general election ballot, though one withdrew and the other was removed from the ballot by judicial order.
 With 70,885 ballots cast, this was the highest turnout for a Pittsburgh mayoral race since 1997.

 Background

 Bill Peduto was first elected in the 2013 election to succeed Luke Ravenstahl and assumed office in January 2014.
 Peduto sought and was re-elected to a second term in the 2017 election; in November 2017, Peduto garnered 96% of the vote, having not had any significant opposition in the general election.
+No sitting mayor had lost reelection since 1933.